darontextnow/aws-mwaa-local-runner/README.md

 2. Update de-airflow repo's requirements.txt with changes to be tested.
 2. Run the de-airflow script to deploy your changes:  `python ../deploy_scripts/deploy_latest_to_local_mwaa_runner.py`

-You can test the changes out by either starting the local runner again, or by running `./mwaa-local-env test-requirements`.
+You can test the changes out by either starting the local runner again, `./mwaa-local-env start` or by running `./mwaa-local-env test-requirements`.
+Then, carefully analyze the console output for any errors that arise during the pip installation process or other issues.

 ## Testing Changes to DAGs